 This five-day course is a statutory requirement for elected OSH representatives.
 It provides OSH Representatives within the Education Department with the skills and knowledge necessary to effectively perform their functions in protecting and promoting the safety and health of those they represent.

 This course is accedited by Worksafe WA. the course will involve both theory and practical work.
-There are no formal assessments but participants must attend all five days to qualify as a trained OSH representative and receive a certificate.
+There are no formal assessments but participants must attend all five days to qualify as a trained OSH represenative and receive a certificate.
 All information regarding Safety and Health representative elections, training and expenses is available on the Department of Education IKON service.

 Regionally Based Participants

-If you are regionally based, it is important that you receive permission from the DoE to attend this event in Perth.
+If you are regionally based, it is important that you receive permission from the DoE to attend tis event in Perth.
 We ask you to do this ASAP.

-For permission to attend you must contact DoE, Employee Relations, OSH Team on 92648640 or email email@example.com.
+For permission to attend you must contact DoE, Employee Relations, OSH Team on 9264 8640 or email

 Participants will be able to: